PALab/place/WRITING_INTERFACES.md

 that it *does* happen.

 The final value is the *subscription*, which is not currently used by PLACE.
 Just leave it the way it is.
 We will not cover it in this guide.
+In fact, nothing in this entire function needs to be changed.
+The parts you will change have been delegated to other functions.

 Now let's look at the definitions for *defaultModel*, *viewModel*, and *updateModel*, which are the implementations of *init*, *view*, and *update*.

 Here is the *defaultModel*:

-    defaultModel : ( Model, Cmd Msg )
+    defaultModel : Model
     defaultModel =
-        ( { moduleName = "place_template"
+        { moduleName = "place_template"
         , className = "None"
         , active = False
         , priority = 10
         }
-        , Cmd.none
-        )

 This should look familiar.
 It is basically the *Model* from the top of the code, but with default values filled in.
-Also, we have set the initial command to `Cmd.none`, and there would really be no reason to have this set to anything else at this point.
+Here you will want to set the `moduleName` to match the name of the Python module that accompanies your web interface.
+You will also want to select a default priority.
+Currently, instruments usually have a priority in the 0-100 range, and post-processing modules hover around 1000 (so they can *post*-process) - but PLACE does not enforce this value in any way.

 Now let's look at the *viewModel*:

-    viewModel : Model -> Html Msg
-    viewModel model =
+    viewModel : Model -> List (Html Msg) viewModel model =
-        Html.div []
-            ([ Html.h2 [] [ Html.text "Web interface template example" ] ]
+        ModuleHelpers.title "PLACETemplate" model.active ToggleActive
+            ++ if model.active then
+                [ ModuleHelpers.integerField "Priority" model.priority ChangePriority ]
+               else
+                [ ModuleHelpers.empty ]

+This is where all our HTML code is produced.
+Because HTML can be complicated, a lot of work has been done recently to streamline this process.
+The `ModuleHelpers` module contains lots of helper functions for writing the HTML parts, as we will see.

+We can see from the function definition the this function is provided with the current data model, named *model*, and produces a list of `Html Msg` (essentially meaning it produces both HTML and messages).

+Most modules will be able to use the `ModuleHelpers.title` function to begin the `viewModel` function. `title` takes three arguments; the name of your web interface, the variable used to determine if the module is *active* or not, and the message used to activate/deactivate your module.
+If you kept the `active` variable in your model the same, we have shown here, you can leave this line the same - just change the name of the interface.

+After the title, we use the `++` operation to *append* some more stuff to the `List (Html Msg)` we are building.
+But we only want to append this stuff if the module is active, so we use an `if` statement.
+In Elm, `if` statements use an `if`/`then`/`else` syntax.
+In the `else` part, we see that if the model is not active, we will just append an empty list (technically it appends an empty text string).
+If the model *is* active, however, we will display an integer field, where the user can enter an integer value.
+This field will be labelled "Priority" on the web interface, it will be associated with the `model.priority` value, and `ChangePriority` is the message used to change the value.
+By passing these three things to `ModuleHelpers.integerField`, the function will be able to construct the rest of the HTML needed to display the field in the web interface.
+Here is what the same code would look like if we didn't have the helper function:

-                ++ [ Html.p []
+    Html.p []
-                        [ Html.text "Active: "
+        [ Html.text ("Priority ++ ": ")
         , Html.input
-                            [ Html.Attributes.type_ "checkbox"
-                            , Html.Events.onClick ToggleActive
-                            ]
-                            []
-                        ]
-                   ]
-                ++ [ Html.p []
-                        [ Html.text "Priority: "
-                        , Html.input
             [ Html.Attributes.value (toString model.priority)
             , Html.Attributes.type_ "number"
             , Html.Events.onInput ChangePriority
             ]
             []
         ]
-                   ]
-            )

-This is where all our HTML code is produced.
-We can see from the function definition the this function is provided with the current data model, named *model*, and produces an `Html Msg` (essentially meaning it produces both HTML and messages).

-The top level of the HTML is a `div` object.
-All instruments should place their view inside a `div`, so you can leave this alone.
-Inside the `div` is an `h2` heading followed by 2 paragraphs.
-The first paragraph contains a checkbox for *Active* and the second paragraph contains an input box for *Priority*.
-Hopefully you can roughly see how this heirarchy is written into the syntax.
+So, technically, we aren't saving that much, but there are a lot of complicated HTML calls to make in there that can be hard to remember, so having these helper functions is useful while you are new to making modules.
+Just keep in mind that you can always construct interfaces using the full set of HTML tags if you would like!

+These helper functions are new (as of writing this), but we already have helpers for checkboxes, integers, floats, and strings.
+By the time you read this, there should be one written for dropdown menus, too.
+Check the `ModuleHelpers.elm` in the `place/elm/plugins/` directory for the latest offering.

 The last piece of the puzzle is the *updateModel* function.